Are There Heavy Metals in Your Salt? Safest Options for Clean Eating

 Himalayan Pink Salt: The Good and the Bad

-Himalayan pink salt is often praised for its trace mineral content and distinctive flavor.
-However, studies have revealed potential drawbacks.
-Research analyzing pink salt samples available in Australia found that while these salts contained essential minerals, one sample contained levels of lead that exceeded the national maximum contaminant level set by Food Standards Australia New Zealand, posing potential health risks.
-PubMed
+Often praised for its trace mineral content and distinctive flavor, Himalayan pink salt is also often contaminated with microplastics and heavy metals.
+Research analyzing pink salt samples available in Australia found one sample that contained levels of lead that exceeded the national maximum contaminant level set by Food Standards Australia New Zealand, posing potential health risks.
+(Fayet-Moore et al, 2020)

 Sea Salt: Nutritional Benefits vs. Contamination Risks

-Sea salt is valued for its natural mineral content and minimal processing.
-However, environmental pollution has led to concerns about contamination.
+Also valued for its natural mineral content and minimal processing, sea salt is also contaminated with microplastics and heavy metals from environmental pollution.
 Studies have detected heavy metals and microplastics in various sea salt brands, raising questions about their purity and safety.
 Consumers should be aware of these potential contaminants when choosing sea salt.

 Rock and Well Salts: Natural Sources, but Not Always Pure

 Rock salts, including well salts, are mined from underground deposits and are often considered more natural alternatives.
-However, the mineral composition of these salts can vary, and some may contain undesirable elements including heavy metals.
+However, the mineral composition of these salts can vary, and some may contain microplastics and heavy metals.
 It's essential to choose rock salts from reputable sources that provide information on their mineral content and purity.

 Third-Party Tested Salt Brands with the Least Heavy Metals